Rapha-btc/Faktory-Pre-launch/README.md

 ;; - These are distinct forms of value with different legal bases ;;
 ;; Implementation follows standard DeFi practices:
-;; - DEX contract routes portion of fees to pre-launch contract ;; - Fees tracked separately from token vesting
-;; - Distribution proportional to seat ownership
-;; - Separate claiming mechanism for vested tokens and accumulated fees ;;
+;;
 ;; This creates proper incentive alignment and encourages long-term protocol engagement ;; beyond the initial vesting period.